Noma Dumezweni: Other theatres

-In 2012, she played Rita in Belong at Royal Court Theatre.
+In 2012, she played Rita in Belong at the Royal Court Theatre.
 In 2013, she played Mistress Quickly and Alice in Henry V starring Jude Law at the Noël Coward Theatre.
 At Royal Court, she played Mrs. Twit in The Twits, a stage adaptation of the story by Roald Dahl of the same name.

 In 2013–2014, she appeared in A Human Being Died That Night at the Fugard Theater in Cape Town, the Market Theatre in Johannesburg, which later transferred to the Hampstead Theatre in London.
-In 2015, the show moved to Brooklyn Academy of Music (BAM) and her was lauded for her "impeccable performance".
+In 2015, the show moved to Brooklyn Academy of Music (BAM) and she was lauded for her "impeccable performance".
 She starred in Linda at London's Royal Court Theatre in November 2015, stepping into the role vacated by Kim Cattrall with a few days' notice before press night.
 Awarding the production five stars, the Daily Telegraph's chief theatre critic Dominic Cavendish wrote: "If they can bottle and mass-produce whatever it is that Noma Dumezweni has got then, please, I want to order a life-time's supply."
 In 2014, she played Hippolita in 'Tis Pity She's A Whore at the Sam Wanamaker Playhouse.
 In 2015, she played Don José in Carmen Disruption, an adaptation of Georges Bizet's Carmen.

 In December 2015, it was announced that Dumezweni had been cast as Hermione Granger in Harry Potter and the Cursed Child.
 On the announcement, theatre critic Kate Maltby described her as "an actress who consistently engages and enthrals."
 The casting of the black Dumezweni as Hermione sparked fervent discussion, to which J. K. Rowling responded that Hermione's skin was never specified as white.
-In 2017, she won her second Laurence Olivier Award for Best Performance in a Supporting Role.
+In 2017, Dumezweni won her second Laurence Olivier Award for Best Performance in a Supporting Role.
 Because of her performance in the role, Dumezweni was listed as one of BBC's 100 women during 2018.
 She reprised her role on Broadway at the Lyric Theatre in 2018.

 In 2022, she played Nora Helmer in Lucas Hnath's A Doll's House, Part 2.